giambroneannalisa/urban-innovation-abm/README.md

 [![NetLogo](https://img.shields.io/badge/Platform-NetLogo-blue.svg)](https://ccl.northwestern.edu/netlogo/)
 [![Python](https://img.shields.io/badge/Optimization-Python%20%7C%20pymoo-yellow.svg)](https://pymoo.org/)

+📖 Overview
+This repository contains the source code, data, and documentation for the Agent-Based Model (ABM) developed as part of the Doctoral Thesis: "Cultural diversity, network dynamics, and urban innovation: an agent-based model of co-evolutionary processes".

+The project investigates the non-linear, co-evolutionary dynamics** between cultural diversity, social networks, and urban innovation.
+It challenges traditional notions, often treated as a zero-sum game between economic efficiency and social equity, by proposing a new theoretical state termed the Evolutionary Urban Cultural Complex (EUCC).

+---

+⚙️ Key Features
+This Agent-Based Model follows the **ODD+D protocol** (Overview, Design concepts, Details + Decision-making) and simulates a complex urban system comprising:

+1. Heterogeneous Agents
+- **Firms, Households, Institutions, and Universities.**

+2. Network Dynamics
+- Social Networks:** Modeled using the Kleinberg Small-World algorithm to simulate local clustering and weak ties.
+- Economic Networks:** Modeled using Barabási-Albert Scale-Free preferential attachment to simulate innovation hubs.

+3. Economic Engine
+- A Leontief Input-Output model**, integrated with a **Knowledge Production Function (KPF)** that accounts for cultural diversity and R&D spillovers.

+4. Multi-Objective Optimization
+- Implementation of the NSGA-II (Non-dominated Sorting Genetic Algorithm II) to identify Pareto-optimal policy configurations for innovation, diversity, and equality.

+---

+💻 Installation & Prerequisites

+To replicate the simulations or run the optimization, you will need the following software:

+1. Agent-Based Simulation
+- NetLogo 6.x: Download from [Northwestern CCL](https://ccl.northwestern.edu/netlogo/).
+- Required Extensions: These come with the standard NetLogo installation:
+  - `nw` (Network extension)
+  - `matrix`
+  - `csv`

+2. Evolutionary Optimization
+- Python 3.x and the following libraries:
+  - `pymoo` (multi-objective optimization)
+  - `numpy`, `pandas` (data handling)
+  - Other dependencies specified in `requirements.txt`.

+---

+🚀 Usage

+1. Running the Agent-Based Model (GUI)
+1. Open the `.nlogo` file in **NetLogo**.
+2. Click **Setup** to initialize agents, networks (Small-World/Scale-Free), and the Leontief matrix.
+3. Click **Go** to run the simulation.
+   - Time

 📖 Overview:
 this repository contains the source code, data, and documentation for the Agent-Based Model (ABM) developed as part of the Doctoral Thesis: "Cultural diversity, network dynamics, and urban innovation: an agent-based model of co-evolutionary processes".